Powering Latin America’s data center boom responsibly

 The obstacle is intermittency: solar and wind power fluctuate, while the always-on nature of digital services leaves little room for variability.
 Any interruption or loss of power can result in significant consequences, including data loss, service disruptions, financial losses, and damage to reputation.

 Battery energy storage systems (BESS) are the answer here, and Latin America is starting from a strong position.
-Our BESS del Desierto project – the largest standalone battery system in the region – enables excess solar energy generated during the day to be stored and redistributed during peak consumption hours, increasing the energy grid’s stability while reducing renewable energy curtailment.
+Our BESS del Desierto project – the largest standalone battery system in the region – enables excess solar energy generated during the day to be stored and rdispatch during periods of maximum demand, enhancing grid stability, effectively eliminating intermittency as a risk variable, and reducing energy losses from curtailment.

 Structuring PPAs for resilience